uberhalit/PatternScanBench/README.md

 ## Prerequisites

-* .NET Framework 5.0
+* .NET Framework 6.0
 * 64bit OS
+* SSE/AVX support for some implementations

 ## Building

-Use Visual Studio 2019 or VSCode to build
+Use Visual Studio 2022 or VSCode to build

 ## License